Update December 20, 2019:

 Fanning Island is the latest super-exciting new flats fishing discovery in equatorial Pacific.
 Fanning Island, known locally as Tabuaeran Island (which means heavenly footprint in the local dialect), is smaller, quieter; a more remote neighbor to the widely recognized Christmas Island.

-Fanning today has a local population of around 2,000 residents, settled in 8 small villages around the atoll that are connected by a dirt path; travel is limited to bicycles motorbikes, small boats, and a handful of old flatbed trucks.
-Fanning is an island in many ways lost from time, as it has been without any form of regular air service since 1993 and as such the number of foreign visitors can be counted on two hands, only those arriving by boat from the capital of Tarawa, over 2,000 miles away, or on the once or twice a year “Kwai” commercial transport vessel from Honolulu.
-Thus remains a peaceful island, with a spectacularly beautiful inner lagoon loaded with bonefish, trevally, and countless other species of fish that have never seen an artificial fly, as well as 30 miles of outside reefs providing even more exciting angling opportunities as well as world class surfing.
+Moreover, Fanning is an island in many ways lost from time, as it has been without any form of regular air service since 1993 and as such the number of foreign visitors prior to 2017 could be counted on a couple of hands, only those arriving by boat from the capitol of Tarawa – over 2,000 miles away – or on the “Kwai” a commercial transport vessel from Honolulu that delivers supplies to the island a few times a year.
+Thus remains a peaceful island, with a spectacularly beautiful inner lagoon home to bonefish, trevally, parrotfish, Napolean Wrasse, and a variety of other species of fish that have never seen an artificial fly, as well as miles of outside reefs providing additional angling opportunities as well as world class surfing.

 Reservations & Rates